BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Bounding the Output Distortion of a Model

 Then:

 By unrolling the recursion and dividing by $\sqrt{B}$, one arrives at the claimed statement.

 \end{proof}

-There are some interesting instances where the bound reduces to simpler expressions.
+\paragraph{Some special cases.} There are some interesting instances where the bound reduces to simpler expressions.
 For example, for fully connected layers, $B_l = 1$.
-Moreover, for 1-Lipschitz activations, such as ReLU \citep{10.5555/3104322.3104425} or GELU \citep{hendrycks2016gelu}, $A_l = 1$.
-For instance, on MLPs with ReLU or GELU activations, the bounds reduce to
+Moreover, for 1-Lipschitz activations, such as ReLU \citep{10.5555/3104322.3104425}, $A_l = 1$.
+For instance, on MLPs with ReLU activations, the bound reduces to

-There are some works, for instance \citet{10.5555/3305381.3305470}, that aim to constrain the operator norms of the layers of neural networks.
-These have direct implications for our bounds.
-However, in everyday networks, as noted in the main text, this bound is informative rather than practical, as it tends to become looser with depth.
+\paragraph{Looseness of the bound.} In deep networks, as noted in the main text, this bound is informative rather than practical, as it tends to become looser with depth; the main reason is that the bound involves products of spectral norms.
+There are some works, for instance \citet{pmlr-v70-cisse17a}, that aim to constrain the operator norms of the layers of neural networks.
+Such constraints would directly tighten our result, but they are not enforced in standard architectures.